 Once you get the reason, or reasons, behind the reaction in your hair removal routine you can get relief from redness, itchiness and other annoying side effects.

-What's In Your Products?There might be be a something in your shaving kit triggering problems.
+What's In Your Products?There might be something in your shaving kit triggering problems.
 You could be allergic to an ingredient, or it may be simply irritating or drying to skin.

 Allergic reactionWe can be allergic to almost any ingredient, man-made or natural.
 Common allergens in skin care products are artificial fragrances (perfume), colorants, and certain preservatives.
 (Learn more: Skin Allergies.)

 Check the labels carefully and try products that are fragrance free or made for sensitive skin which tend to leave out the most popular allergens.

 While you may not allergic to a certain ingredient, it may be bothering your skin and react similarly to a skin allergy.
 There are also other factors that may be responsible for creating aggravation.

 - Too much exfoliation.
 Shaving exfoliates in itself.
 Using an acne or anti-aging product that contains powerful exfoliators (like glycolic or salicylic acid) or pre shave scrub may be too much combined with shaving.